Scotland in Stories

 Our story together starts in Dun Eiden, Eiden’s Fort, of the Gododdin, the Brythonic Celtic tribe who held this land long before the Romans attempted to take it.
 The land has been inhabited since at least 8,500 BCE.

-The city of Edinburgh welcomes you!
 From an ancient castle to sacred wells we explore this gorgeous city from the Stone Age to modern times.
 Edinburgh offers a wealth of history and cultural immersion.

 Throughout, we create space to talk with the ancestors, connect with the land and reflect on our own stories.